Neophyte of Bulgaria: Biography

 After completing his primary education in the fall of 1959, Dimitrov was accepted as a student at the Sofia Theological Seminary in Cherepish Monastery, and completed his studies in 1965.
 In 1971 he graduated from the Sofia Theological Academy of St. Clement of Ohrid, and later trained in church singing at the Moscow Theological Academy.

 On 3 August 1975, at the Troyan Monastery, he took monastic vows with the name Neophyte in a ceremony overseen by Patriarch Maxim of Bulgaria.
 The following year, he was ordained hierodeacon the same month and as hieromonk at the St. Nedelya Church in Sofia.
 From 1975 onwards he was conductor of the ecclesiastical choir in Sofia and in 1977 became a lecturer in Orthodox Singing at the Sofia Theological Academy.

-He was ordained archimandrite by Patriarch Maxim on 21 November 1977 at St Nedelya Church.
+Neophyte was ordained archimandrite by Patriarch Maxim on 21 November 1977 at St Nedelya Church.

-Between 1983 and 1990, Neophyte was an agent of the 6th Directorate of the Committee for State Security, communist secret police, under the secret name "Simeonov".
+Between 1983 and 1990, Neophyte was an agent of the Sixth Directorate of the Committee for State Security, communist secret police, under the secret name "Simeonov".
 Sixteen pages of his personal file have been preserved, in which Neophyte was described as:

 "Very religious, devoted to the church, Bishop Neophyte is formed as a conservative young prelates, supporters to keep the old traditions of the Orthodox Church.
 Particularly active events in expanding religious activities started after the socialist countries in processes of reconstruction and democratization, especially after the USSR held a celebration of the 1000th anniversary of the Russian Orthodox Church.
 Began openly to advocate for full independence and non-interference of the state in religious activities and church government."

+Neophyte died at a hospital in Sofia on 13 March 2024, at the age of 78 after having suffered from a lung illness in the previous four months.
+The Bulgarian government declared two days of mourning over his death.
+He was buried at Saint Nedelya Church on 16 March following a memorial service at the Saint Alexander Nevski Cathedral officiated by Ecumenical Patriarch Bartholomew of Constantinople.